 My residency program is known for producing really good clinicians.
 We are not as well known for research.

-In my PGY-3 year, I approached a very well known researcher in our specialty who no longer worked clinically.
+In my PGY-3 year, I approached someone about research.
 I told him I had an idea for a couple of studies.
 He told me he didn’t see how it was worth looking into.
 He just didn’t understand the mechanism of action for the drugs I was asking about.